rapidez/docs/src/3.x/theming.md

 ## Translations

-Just create a JSON file for your language within the `lang` directory, for example: `/lang/de.json`.
+You can create a JSON file for your language within the `lang` directory, for example: `/lang/de.json`.
 As an example, have a look at the [existing translations in the core](https://github.com/rapidez/core/tree/master/lang).
 For more information, read the [Laravel Localization docs](https://laravel.com/docs/11.x/localization).

 In the core, we also have a `frontend.php` translation file per language.
 These translations will be available from Javascript with: `config.translations.key`.
 To publish them to your project, use: